Creative Nonfiction Grant

 • Two additional letters of support (not to come from your agent)

 Each project under submission will have two first-round readers who will evaluate for substance and execution.
-Finalists will be considered by a panel of four judges who will evaluate for content and for need, choosing as many as eight grantees.
+Finalists will be considered by a panel of four judges who will evaluate for content and for need and choose the grantees.
 Readers and judges will consist of experts in the field, and will serve anonymously to shield them from any external pressures.
 The grantees will be announced in the fall.

 If you have any questions about the eligibility of your project or the submission process, please contact the Whiting Foundation at firstname.lastname@example.org.